timmahrt/pyJuliusAlign/README.txt

 A python interface to Julius, the speech recognition system.

-The primary function right now is the forced aligner.
+The primary function right now is the Japanese forced aligner.
+Given the transcript for an audio file in Japanese, this series of scripts will estimate where those phones were produced in the audio.

+/test/align_example.py should be sufficient for a large number of cases.

+/src/pyjulius/alignFromTextgrid.py provides a good example of building your own custom alignment code (with different inputs and outputs than textgrids).

 =========